Contact sheet, photos by T.

 Love is merely a madness; and, I tell you, deserves a dark house and a whip as madmen do: and the reason why they are not so punished and cured is that the lunacy is so ordinary that the whippers are in love too.
 (Shakespeare: As You Like It)

 What with insecure part-time jobs, nightly socialising in the pub and the distraction of desire, I'm not doing a lot of painting.
 I blame it on not having enough space in my bedsitter and T offers to let me use a spare room in his flat as a non-live-in studio.
-Yes there is a not-so-hidden agenda in his offer but it is necessary to tread carefully, not rock the boat, the boat being the peculiar long-term structure of his rapport with M, more solid than many marriages, without being either marriage or cohabitation.
-T occupies the ground floor and basement of the house while M's apartment is on the top floor.
-In theory, they live separate lives but beneath the theory flows a silent, sometimes turbulent river of mutual dependence, history, affection and antagonism.
-I like and respect M even if there are sides of her I can't relate to.
-If she knows (of course she does) of my infatuation with T, it's never mentioned and in any case we do not see each other as rivals.
-In my thoughts of T there is no design or plan or visualisation of some kind of joint future.
-As far as I'm concerned it's all about now, and the more now the better.
+Yes, there is a not-so-hidden agenda in his offer and in my acceptance of it but it's necessary to tread carefully, not rock the boat, the boat being the long-established structure of his rapport with Miss M. I don't see her as a rival because in my feelings for T there is no dream of a shared future.
+It's all about now, but a now which must continue indefinitely as long as T recognises me.
+It's about being lost and found.
+"There you are!
+At last!"
+Again and again.

-I start to paint in the spare room where T has set up his old easel for me and I embark on a series based on London Underground, enchanted by its logo and the colours of the advertising posters that line the trains and tunnels.
+I start to paint in the spare room where T has set up his old easel for me and I embark on a series based on London Underground.

 "Angel Station" - Oil on canvas.
 NdA